 “Frownland” opens the album in its own distinctly abrupt and alarming way.
 The band sound as if they are playing against each other at times, while the Captain delivers a raunchy blues vocal that peels the enamel from your teeth.
 “The Dust Blows Forward ‘N the Dust Blows Back” steps forth with some twisted poetry.
 “White flake riverboat just flew by / Bubbles popped big an’ uh lipstick Kleenex hung on uh pointed forked twig,” for example.
 “Dachau Blues” takes the tragic tales of World War II, and plants itself in the midst of the Vitenam era.
 “Dachau blues those poor Jews / Still cryin’ ’bout the burnin’ back in World War Twos / One mad man six million lose / The world can’t forget that misery / The young ones now beggin’ the old ones please stop bein’ madmen.”

-“Moonlight on Vermont” is about as raw a blues as you will find.
-The aggression and attitude are far beyond the walls of tradition, and simply brilliant in every aspect.
+“Moonlight on Vermont” is raw blues, all aggression and attitude far beyond the walls of tradition, and brilliant in every aspect.
 “Ella Guru” takes an almost basic pop song format, and twists it into a misshapen beast while “Neon Meate Dream of a Octafish” is another poetic romp, this time with musical accompaniment.